 The Deutsches Museum is one of the largest natural science museums in the world.
 It is not only the Children's Kingdom (for children aged 3 to 8) that captivates the little ones.
 Experimental workshops, workshops and guided tours are very popular with children and young people.
 The adjoining Transport Museum and Schleißheim Airfield also offer plenty of things worth seeing for children.

-The Museum Mensch und Natur (human and nature Museum) is an outstanding natural history museum near Nymphenburg Palace.
+The Museum Mensch und Natur (human and nature Museum) is an outstanding natural history museum near Schloss Nymphenburg.
 Here you can also visit the Marstallmuseum with its impressive collection of courtly carriages in the southern part of the palace.

 The Children's Museum at the main railway station: a place of world discovery that invites you to experiment with changing hands-on exhibitions.

 FC Bayern Museum: Combine a visit to the Allianz Arena and the FC Bayern Museum with an extraordinary city tour.
 Info here.